stayallive/alex.bouma.blog/content/about.md

 In the few free hours I have I do some consulting and work on a freelance basis as [Devalex](https://devalex.nl/).
 I work with very little to very big companies from setting up infrastructure to checking out their code or to simply step in to get sh*t done.

+I'm also one of the core developers for the [Sentry](https://sentry.io) [PHP SDK](https://github.com/getsentry/sentry-php) and the [Laravel integration](https://github.com/getsentry/sentry-php) (and unofficially also the [WordPress integration](https://github.com/stayallive/wp-sentry)).
+If you don't know Sentry and build any kind of application, go check them out to level up your error reporting.

 And if that wasn't enough things to keep me busy I'm also building [Chief Tools](https://chief.app/) (mostly scratching my own itch).

 ~~<del datetime="2016-01-26T18:30:00+00:00">Currently</del>~~ I worked as resident code monkey [@iCulture](http://iculture.nl), the largest (and best of course) Dutch Apple focused news site.
 Here I ~~work~~ worked to make WordPress less awkward and [better/faster/stronger](https://www.youtube.com/watch?v=gAjR4_CbPpQ) for the writers and readers.
 The site is built on WordPress, but also uses the [Laravel Lumen](http://lumen.laravel.com) framework (to make our iOS apps blazing fast 🔥) and [Elasticsearch](https://www.elastic.co/) (as our awesome [search](http://www.iculture.nl/?s=nieuwe%20zoekfunctie) backbone).